 garden build step above is actually unnecessary (only included here for clarity), since garden deploy will also rebuild modules as needed.
-The services are now running on the Garden framework.
+The services are now running in your Kubernetes cluster.
 You can see for yourself by querying the

 /hello endpoint of